 Assessing the impact of collective contract extensions on wages and employment outcomes requires linking information on collective contracts to longitudinal data on employers and employees.
 Such data sets are not readily available in many of the countries where collective contract extensions are practiced.
 However, registers on collective contracts do exist, and matched employer–employee data sets are becoming increasingly available.
 Having data from more countries could then give a broader picture of the impact of alternative forms of extensions.

-Also, firms may bypass the conditions in extended collective contracts by shifting workers to nonstandard labor contracts, such as those under which many “service providers” in Portugal work.
+One unintended consequence of collective contract extensions is that firms may try to bypass their conditions through fake collective contracts (also called “pirate” agreements) or by shifting workers to nonstandard labor contracts, such as those under which many “service providers” in Portugal work.
 Where that is the case, it is no longer obvious how the extension of collective contracts affects the wage distribution of job stayers.
 Disentangling such effects is even more complex in economies with dual labor markets—labor markets where some workers with open-ended contracts are protected from dismissals by high severance payments whereas other workers have fixed-term contracts and are unprotected.
-Finally, industry- and occupation-specific minimum wages are likely to represent a barrier for potential entrants.
-However, estimating the impact of collective contract extensions on the entry of new firms is complex.
+Finally, industry- and occupation-specific minimum wages are likely to represent a barrier for potential entrants but may also discourage opportunistic wage cuts by monopsonistic employers.
+Estimating the impact of collective contract extensions on the entry of new firms or as a means of avoiding monopsonistic behavior are important avenues for further research.

 Summary and policy advice

-Another implication of the cost–benefit findings is the need to allow struggling firms to opt out temporarily from binding collective contracts until their position improves.
-While opting-out (or opening) clauses are formally present in collective contracts in several countries, including Germany, Netherlands, and Spain, there is limited evidence about their efficacy.
-However, more flexibility could be achieved indirectly by making extensions not binding once a collective contract has expired or, alternatively, by switching to an opt-in system of collective bargaining.
+Another implication of the cost–benefit findings is the need to allow struggling firms to opt out temporarily from binding collective contracts until their position improves without resorting to pirate agreements.
+While opting-out (or opening) clauses are formally present in collective contracts in several countries, including Germany, the Netherlands, and Spain, there is limited evidence about their efficacy.

-The author thanks three anonymous referees and the IZA World of labor editors for many helpful suggestions on an earlier draft.
-The author also thanks Mario Izquierdo for comments on a previous draft.
-Luis Díez-Catalán, Marcel Jansen, Juan Jimeno, Francisco Marco, Jante Parlevliet, and Alfonso Rosolia provided very useful comments.
-All views are the author’s, and do not represent those of the Banco de España or the Eurosystem.
+The authors thank three anonymous referees and the IZA World of labor editors for many helpful suggestions on an earlier draft.
+All views are the authors’, and do not represent those of the Banco de España or the Eurosystem.
+Version 2 of the article contains two new figures and significantly updates the text and references based on new evidence around the bite of collective contracts.